Working with the Oracle connector

 # Using WHERE conditions

-This input field is used to filter and identify rows to perform an action on.
-It is used in multiple triggers and actions in the following ways:
+Use this input field to filter and identify rows in multiple triggers and actions.
+The following filters are available:

-Examples below showcase how to use WHERE conditions directly with user input.
-For added security, use WHERE conditions with parameters to prevent SQL injection.
-Learn more
+Refer to the following examples on how to use WHERE conditions directly with user input.
+Use WHERE conditions with parameters to prevent SQL injection for added security.
+Refer to Using parameters for more information.

-This clause will be used as a WHERE statement in each request.
+This clause is used as a WHERE statement in each request.
 This should follow basic SQL syntax.
 Refer to this Oracle documentation (opens new window) for a full list of rules for writing Oracle statements.

 # Operators

-At the foundation of any WHERE statement, we have operators that help us filter and identify what rows we want returned in Workato.
-By chaining operators in the same way one would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.
+WHERE statements allow you to select operators to filter and identify the rows you plan to return in Workato.
+You can chain operators the same as in SQL, you can use them to create robust and complex filters on your data directly from Workato.

 Click here for a list of operators